EllieBridges/profile/README.md

 ## Introduction

-Welcome to my personal professional profile React app!
-This app is designed to provide information about me, my skills, and the projects I've worked on.
+Welcome to my personal professional profile!
+This site is designed to provide information about me, my skills, and the projects I've worked on.
 It can be used as a portfolio to showcase my work and skills to potential employers or collaborators.

 ## Features

-- Display information about me (name, bio, location, etc.).
+- Display information about me (name, background, interests etc.).
 - List my skills and areas of expertise.
-- Showcase my projects with descriptions and links.
+- Showcase some projects that display my understanding and current level.
-- Provide links to my social profiles and contact information.
+- Provide links to my social and professional profiles.
 - Responsive design for various devices.

 ## Screenshots